friedbrice/sicp/sicp.md

 ### Exercise 1.4

 _Observe that our model of evaluation allows for combinations whose operators are compound expressions.
-Use this observation to describe the behavior of the following procudeure:_
+Use this observation to describe the behavior of the following procedure:_

 ~~~scheme
 (define (a-plus-abs-b a b)